conleymon/gbAPI/readme.md

 ## Usage
-Include a script tag pointing to the the build file, in this case,
+In your html file, include a script tag pointing to the the build file, in this case,
 ```
 <script src='dist/js/google_books_api_bundle.js'>
 ```